 Fig. 2.
-Rest-frame energy (top panel), normalization (middle panel), and EW (bottom panel) of the narrow Fe K α line included in the baseline model; errors are reported at 1σ .
+Rest-frame energy (top panel), normalisation (middle panel), and EW (bottom panel) of the narrow Fe K $\alpha$ line included in the baseline model; errors are reported at $1\sigma$ .

-Interestingly enough, the line EW seems to be constant within each single pointing, despite the almost 30% variability in continuum flux for the most extreme cases (Fig. 1, U2b, U3, O1).
-This is not expected if we assume that the narrow Fe K α emission line is produced far from the origin of the primary Xrays.
-In this case, we would expect a decoupling between the two quantities due to the time-delays introduced by the distance of the reprocessor.
+Interestingly, the line EW seems to be constant within each single pointing, despite the almost 30% variability in continuum flux for the most extreme cases (Fig. 1, U2b, U3, O1).
+This is not expected if we assume that the narrow Fe K $\alpha$ emission line is produced far from the origin of the primary X-rays.
+In this case, we would expect a decoupling between the two quantities due to the time delays introduced by the distance of the reprocessor.
 The easiest way to explain what is presented in the lower row of Fig. 2 is to associate this emission component with a feature produced in the vicinity (i.e. fast responding) of the SMBH.
 Under this assumption, one would expect it to be related to the relativistically modified iron emission line.
-On the one hand, of this were the case, we would expect some variability in line shape on short time-scales, as predicted for example in light-bending scenarios (Miniutti & Fabian 2004).
-On the other hand, D20 demonstrated that the variability of the source is strongly influenced by changes in the absorber characteristics also at small time-scales ($\sim 1500s$).
+On the one hand, if this were the case, we would expect some variability in line shape on short timescales, as predicted for example in light-bending scenarios (Miniutti & Fabian 2004); on the other hand, D20 demonstrated that the variability of the source is also strongly influenced by changes in the absorber characteristics on short timescales (~1500 s).
 This is in agreement with the apparent steadiness of the EW of the emission feature.
-Overall, we stress here that the 1σ error on the Fe K α line normalization is of the order of 25 - 30% (middle row of Fig.2).
-This heavily impacts on our capability to deeply investigate the iron line intensity variability on these time-scales.
-We cannot claim strong evidences for variation but, at the same time, we cannot exclude them if they are of the order of $\sim 10\%$.
+Overall, we stress here that the $1\sigma$ error on the Fe K $\alpha$ line normalisation is of the order of 25% - 30% (middle row of Fig. 2).
+This heavily impacts our capability to deeply investigate the iron line intensity variability on these timescales.
+We cannot claim strong evidence for variation, but at the same time we cannot exclude them if they are of the order of ~10\%.

-On larger time-scales, from 2001 to 2016 observations, we may appreciate an increase in the average value of Fe K α EW of the order of 70 eV.
-Assuming that the energy of the line remains the same between the two sets of observation, this increase in EW is consistent with the rise of the absorber column density and decrease in flux (M17).
+On longer timescales, from 2001 to 2016 observations, an increase can be seen in the average value of Fe K $\alpha$ EW of the order of 70 eV.
+Assuming that the energy of the line remains the same between the two sets of observations, this increase in EW is consistent with the rise of the absorber column density and decrease in flux (M17).

 We then verified whether the assumption of a narrow line (width fixed at 10 eV) was correct, and let its width free to vary.
 We obtained average values of its width of ~30 eV for the unobscured state and ~70 eV for the obscured state (Fig. 3).
-The width was, however, always consistent with 0 to within 2 σ .
-We thus decided to keep the width frozen to 10 eV for the following steps of the analysis.
+However, the width was always consistent with zero to within 2 $\sigma$ .
+We therefore decided to keep the width frozen to 10 eV for the following steps of the analysis.

 Fig. 3.
-Width of the Fe K α line.
+Width of the Fe K $\alpha$ line.
 The magenta dotted line marks the frozen 10 eV width used in the baseline model.
-All errors are reported at 1σ .
+All errors are reported at $1\sigma$ .

 Fig. 4.
 An example of the significance contours found with the blind search in a single 5 ks spectrum.
-An emission line is detected at $\sim 3\sigma$ (99%, i.e. $\Delta\chi^2 \leq -11.34$, $\Delta d.o.f. = 3$) at ~ 6.9 keV and an absorption line is detected at $\sim 2\sigma$ (95%, i.e. $-7.81 \geq \Delta\chi^2 > -11.34$, $\Delta d.o.f. = 3$) at ~ 7.9 keV.
+An emission line is detected at $\sim 3\sigma$ (99%, i.e. $\Delta \chi^2 \leq -11.34$ , $\Delta d.o.f. = 3$ ) at $\sim 6.9 \text{ keV}$ and an absorption line is detected at $\sim 2\sigma$ (95%, i.e. $-7.81 \geq \Delta \chi^2 > -11.34$ , $\Delta d.o.f. = 3$ ) at $\sim 7.9 \text{ keV}$ .